umass-compsci-220/public-materials/homework/01-image-processing/README.md

 ## Programming Tasks

-If you are having trouble reading the specification, please read the [document on reading specification](../../resources/HOW_TO_READ_A_SPEC.md).
-If you still need clarification after reading that, please go to office hours or ask a question on Campuswire (**search for a similar question first**).
+If you are having trouble reading the specification, please go to office hours or ask a question on Campuswire (**search for a similar question first**).

 All functions should be written in [`imageProcessing.ts`](./src/imageProcessing.ts).
 Other files ([`main.ts`](./src/main.ts) and [`imageProcessing.test.ts`](./src/imageProcessing.test.ts)) should import them like so: